 Eugene, Oregon is a city that prides itself on its interaction with the natural environment that surrounds it.
 Rather than forcing itself on the environment, Eugene has gained a reputation for working with the natural environment, hence the nickname of the “Emerald City”.

-Outdoor activities like hiking, kayaking and running actually dictate a substantial part of the social scene (along with counterculture ideas and viewpoints) and have defined Eugene’s population for years, which caused former mayor Jim Torrey to refer to Eugene as “the anarchist capital of the United States.”
-Whether or not you've got antigovernment beliefs, WE'VE got apartments in Eugene, and that's what we're both here for.
+Outdoor activities like hiking, kayaking and running actually dictate a substantial part of the social scene and have defined Eugene’s population for years.
+We've got apartments in Eugene, and that's what we're both here for.
 So let's get started.

 For a city with a total population just over 156,000 that’s been described as a city that “gets rural pretty fast”, it’s only natural that the city is divided into several different areas.
 Thanks (Or not, depending on your outlook) to its smaller size, it can be difficult to tell when leaving one neighborhood and arriving in another.
 In total, Eugene is a city broken down and comprised of 21 different neighborhoods.